 Fasque and the Ramsay’s

 After this, Sir Alexander, who was at the time known as Alexander Ramsay-Irvine, died without an heir in 1806.
-It was then that the estate passed to his nephew, Alexander Burnet, who was afterwards made a Ramsay baronet in 1806 and then adopted the Ramsay surname.
+It was then that the estate passed to his nephew, Alexander Burnet, who was afterward made a Ramsay baronet in 1806 and then adopted the Ramsay surname.
 Although the original project began under the watchful eye of Sir Alexander Ramsay-Irvine, the current Fasque Castle that we have come to adore was not actually completed until around the year 1809.

 It is said that approximately £30,000 was spent on this project, however, this price is subject to many different things.
 Fasque Castle, contrary to popular belief, took over ten long years to construct with contemporary guidebooks describing its central hallway being open to the elements, as the world’s largest indoor double spiral staircase was being constructed at the back of the hall.
 When he died in May of 1810, the younger Alexander Ramsay’s son, also Alexander Ramsay, then inherited the beautiful estate and kept Fasque for 19 years before having to sell it in the face of rising costs of its upkeep.